Mariam-Tate/LOANAPI/README.md

   "loanPeriod": 0
 }
 here are endpoints that only Admin user can use:
-- ChangeLoanstatus by id
+- ChangeLoanstatus by id:
 insert id
 insert loanstatus

 - Get all loans
-- Delete Loan by id
+- Delete Loan by id:
 insert id

 Basic Flow